Impact

 Risk and Exploitability

-Chromium rates the defect as Medium severity.
-No EPSS score is available and the vulnerability is not listed in the CISA KEV catalog.
-Exploitation requires that the attacker already has a foothold in the renderer process, which typically results from another vulnerability.
+The CVSS score is 6.5, which corresponds to Medium severity.
+The EPSS score is < 1%, indicating a very low probability of exploitation.
+The vulnerability is not listed in the CISA KEV catalog.
+Based on the description, it is inferred that the attacker must first have a foothold within the renderer process, typically by exploiting another vulnerability.
 Once that condition is met, the attacker can read cross‑origin data, threatening confidentiality of information accessed by other sites.
 The overall risk is moderate given the prerequisite for the renderer compromise.

 OpenCVE Enrichment